SnackChain/miniOled/README.md

 choice of I2C pins.
 The native Arduino IDE Wire configuration for this board has an allocation of I2C pins (PA10/PA9) that conflicts with how the cheap boards are constructed.
 These (The "STM32F030F4P6 Demo" board) designate PA9 and PA10 as UART TX/RX, and connect these to the uart header.

-In this code, Oled updates are direct and partial, not usually a total canvas write.
+In this code, Oled updates are direct (no canvas buffer) and partial.
 But it is still slow, not very "snappy."
 The native I2C method is not much faster than the software method.

 Useage:
 ```